varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    Varnish has several mechanisms for recovering from problematic situations.
    It can retry a request to a different server, it can perform health checks, use an otherwise expired object and more.
    This chapter discusses how these features interact with each other and how you can combine them to make your Varnish setup far more robust.

 Core grace mechanisms
 ---------------------

-- A `graced` object is an object that has expired, but is still kept in cache
+- A `graced` object is an object that has expired, but is still kept in cache.
-- `Grace mode` is when Varnish uses a `graced` object
+- `Grace mode` is when Varnish uses a `graced` object.
 - There is more than one way Varnish can end up using a graced object.
+- ``beresp.grace`` defines the time that Varnish keeps an object after ``beresp.ttl`` has elapsed.

 - ``req.grace`` defines how long overdue an object can be for Varnish to still consider it for grace mode.
-- ``beresp.grace`` defines how long past the ``beresp.ttl``-time Varnish
-  will keep an object
 - ``req.grace`` is often modified in ``vcl_recv`` based on the state of the backend.

 .. container:: handout